How the Combustibles Ban Impacts High-Rise Boiler Replacements

 The amendment to the Building Regulations means that all gas boiler replacements in high-rise buildings aren’t currently compliant.

-The only flue currently available on the market is part of the Intergas Rapid range of boilers, a metal flue that is made up of compounds of galvanised powder coated steel and high-grade aluminium.
+The flue that comes with the Intergas Rapid range of boilers is metal and made up of compounds of galvanised powder coated steel and high-grade aluminium.

 Speaking of the regulations, Intergas Technical Product Manager, John Lawton said: “We may have to face a future where plastic flues must be replaced by metal in all high rise buildings.”